-Changes to GAAP are established by the FASB in the form of accounting standards updates ("ASU") to the FASB Accounting Standards Codification.
+Changes to GAAP are established by the FASB in the form of accounting standards updates ("ASUs") to the FASB Accounting Standards Codification.
 The Company considers the applicability and impact of all ASUs.
-ASUs not listed were assessed and determined to be either not applicable or are not expected to have a material impact on the Company's consolidated financial statements.
+ASUs not listed below were assessed and determined to be either not applicable or are not expected to have a material impact on the Company's consolidated financial statements.
+There were no ASUs adopted during 2019 that had a material impact on the Company's financial statements.